Davancimeher/Matchmaking/README.md

   player 4 : Id = 4, groupId = 0

-  In this example,Player 1 and Player 2 are in the same group and Player 3 and Player 4 are SOLO players (group ID = 0)
+  In this example,Player 1 and Player 2 are in the same group

+  Player 3 and Player 4 are SOLO players (group ID = 0)

 # MatchmakingManager class
 1- Start the match making with creation of an array of groupInfo (Hold the groupid and the list of players)